ietf-rats-wg/eat/draft-ietf-rats-eat.md

  * Configuration and state of the device
  * Environmental characteristics of the device such as its GPS location

-TODO: mention use for Attestation Evidence and Results.

 ## CWT, JWT and UCCS